Automation

 What is an OMS System?

-An OMS is the system between your order channels (B2B portal, EDI, phone, sales reps) and your fulfillment operations (warehouses, 3PLs, drop-ship suppliers).
+An OMS is the system between your order channels (Ecommerce portal, EDI, phone, sales reps) and your fulfillment operations (warehouses, 3PLs, drop-ship suppliers).
 It decides where to fulfill each order from, tracks order state through every step, and surfaces exceptions before they become shipment failures.

 For simple businesses with one warehouse and one channel, your ERP often handles this.
 For manufacturers with multiple warehouses, multiple channels, or complex fulfillment rules, a dedicated OMS fills the gap your ERP wasn't built for.

-Why Manufacturers Use It
+Why Operating Teams Use It

 Multi-channel order consolidation